 Here's a quick guide to what you need to know if you are considering buying one.

-What is an investment-linked annuity?
+What are the advantages and disadvantages of an investment-linked annuity?

 Do I have to go to a specialist to get an investment linked annuity?

-Not necessarily.
-If you are interested in investment-linked annuities, we recommend that you speak to a professional financial adviser first.
+No. Although if you're interested in investment-linked annuities, we recommend that you speak to a professional financial adviser first.
 You'll find advisers in your local area on thepfs.org and unbiased.co.uk.